 Join the workgroup

-The next workgroup video conference call will take place using Microsoft Teams on the 5th October 2021, at 1300 UK, 0800 US EST, 2100 Tokyo time.
-The call will be 60 minutes long.
+The next workgroup video conference call will take place using Zoom on 6th February 2024 (1300 UK, 0800 US EST, 2200 Tokyo time).
+The call will be 30 minutes long.
 No NDAs required.

 Get in touch